TomasJani/thoth-issue-predictor/README.md

 ![Lint](https://github.com/TomasJani/thoth-issue-predictor/workflows/CI/badge.svg)

-The goal of this thesis is to create a predictive model that can, based on data aggregated, spot patterns causing issues in software stacks and predict which software stacks will likely not work without actually running the application.
+The goal of this [project](https://github.com/TomasJani/thoth-issue-predictor) is to create a predictive model that can, based on data aggregated, spot patterns causing issues in software stacks and predict which software stacks will likely not work without actually running the application.
 An example of an issue can be a specific version of TensorFlow installed together with a specific version of numpy that cause API incompatibility issues spotted on run time.